Plug and socket on fire

 We also provide insurance for holiday homes, landlords and renters, as well as family owner occupied home insurance.

-Allianz can give you a quote in minutes and you can save 20% online on a new policy.
+Allianz can give you a Home Insurance quote in minutes.

-You can also contact us on 01 448 4848 and we’ll get the right home and contents insurance cover for you.
+You can also contact us on 01 448 4848 from 9am-5pm and we’ll get the right home and contents insurance cover for you.

 Having home insurance is great for added peace of mind, but avoiding the heartache in the first place is even better.
 Insurance claims will help in times of need, but money can't replace sentimental items like photographs and keepsakes.
 Make sure you are taking the right safety measures to avoid any home hazards.